sdytr/linat/README.md

 </account>
 ```

-And here is that same result from the LFE rcrly library:
+And here is that same result from the LFE linat library:

 ```lisp
 #(account